top of page

 • Identity Theft: If a perpetrator uses a fake ID to pull a loan in someone else's name, it triggers penalties for both Qualified Fraud and Forgery.

-Corporate professional reviewing digital records on a tablet in a secure server room representing white-collar IT fraud and corporate data investigations.
+Corporate professional reviewing digital records on a tablet in a secure server room.

 Sentencing: The "Aggravated" Matrix